-- Blurred vision (if the pterygium gets close to the middle of your cornea, the front window of your eye)
+- Blurred vision (if the growth gets close to the middle of your cornea)

 - Restriction of eye movement (this is rare)

-Some people think the cosmetic appearance of a pterygium is also a problem.
-Typically, a pterygium is a wedge-shaped growth, but not always.
-Some people notice their pterygium only after the growth has covered a significant part of their cornea and blocks the view of their iris.
-The pterygium might be white, pink, or red.
+Some people don't like the way a pterygium looks.
+Typically it is a triangle-shaped growth.
+But not always.
+Some people notice it only after the growth has covered a major part of their cornea and blocks their iris.
+The growth might be white, pink, or red.

-Your healthcare provider can diagnose a pterygium with a medical history and physical exam.
-This may include a detailed eye exam, especially if you have visual symptoms.
-Your healthcare provider might refer you to an ophthalmologist (an eye healthcare provider) for evaluation.
+Your healthcare provider can diagnose this with a health history and physical exam.
+This will include a detailed eye exam, especially if you have vision problems.
+Your healthcare provider might refer you to an eye care provider (ophthalmologist) for evaluation.

-Usually, a medical history and exam provide enough information to diagnose your pterygium.
-Your eye healthcare provider will closely examine your pterygium, which can help distinguish it from other conditions.
-He or she must make sure that you have a pterygium and not some other condition that might need different treatment, like conjunctivitis or a cancerous growth.
-In some cases, your eye healthcare provider might take a small sample of the pterygium and have it checked under a microscope.
-This is to make sure it isn’t a cancerous growth.
-However, most people won’t need this.
+Often a health history and exam provide enough information for a diagnosis.
+Your eye care provider will closely examine your growth.
+This can help to make sure it is not another condition that may need different treatment.
+In some cases, your eye care provider might take a small sample (biopsy) of the pterygium and have it checked under a microscope.
+This is to make sure it isn’t a cancer growth.
+But this is often not needed.

-If your pterygium is not causing any symptoms, it may not need treatment.
-If symptoms develop, your eye healthcare provider might recommend the following:
+If your pterygium is not causing any symptoms, it won't need treatment.
+If symptoms develop, your eye care provider might recommend the following:

-- Over-the-counter products to help with redness or irritation, like artificial tears or other eye drops, gels, or ointments
+- Over-the-counter products to help with redness or irritation, such as artificial tears or other eye drops, gels, or ointments

-- Prescription eye drops, gels, or ointments, such as steroid eye drops, if the over-the-counter products do not help
+- Prescription eye drops, gels, or ointments, such as steroid eye drops, if the over-the-counter products don't help

-Only surgery can remove your pterygium, but other treatments may help reduce symptoms.
-Your eye healthcare provider may be more likely to recommend surgery if:
+Only surgery can remove your pterygium.
+But other treatments may help reduce symptoms.
+Your eye care provider may be more likely to recommend surgery if:

-- Your pterygium is causing vision problems or is getting larger
+- Your growth is causing vision problems or is getting larger

 - You can’t move your eye normally